metamath/set.mm/README.md

 * "[demo0.mm](./demo0.mm)" - a simple formal system used as a demonstration in Chapter 2 of the Metamath book.

-## How are they verified?
+## How are the databases verified?

 We work to provide *extremely* high confidence that the proofs are completely correct in these databases, especially for the set.mm and iset.mm databases (the primary databases under active development).
-Most published mathematical proofs don't have a formal proof at all (a formal proof is a proof where every step is completely and automatically verified by machine).
-Most other projects would be delighted to have formal verification of proofs by a *single* verification tool.
-We could do that in Metamath, too, but we go much further.

 Changes ("commits") to any database are first automatically verified before they are accepted, using GitHub actions.
-In *every* change, the proofs of *each* of the set.mm and iset.mm databases is re-verified by *five* different verifiers:

-* metamath.exe aka Cmetamath (the original C verifier by Norman Megill)
-* checkmm (a C++ verifier by Eric Schmidt)
-* smetamath-rs (smm3) (a Rust verifier by Stefan O'Rear)
-* mmj2 (a Java verifier by Mel L. O'Cat and Mario Carneiro)
-* mmverify.py (a Python verifier by Raph Levien)

-Note that these are different verifiers written in different programming languages by different people.
-The verification algorithm is also intentionally simple (it fits in two pages in the Matamath book), so it's relatively easy to implement a verifier, it's more likely to be correct (because of its simplicity), and it's relatively easy to review a verifier.

-All other databases' proofs are verified by one verifier (metamath.exe).
+Every change to set.mm and iset.mm is verified by many independent verifiers, including metamath-exe, which also checks markup, and mmj2, which checks definition soundness.
+All other databases' proofs are verified by one verifier (metamath-exe) in every commit.

-Other checks are also performed.
-Text markup is checked by metamath-exe, and definitions are checked by mmj2.
+For more information, see [VERIFIERS.md](./VERIFIERS.md).

 ## How can I contribute?
 How are contributions evaluated?